 After Your Trip

-After your trip, you will be dropped off at the Las Vegas McCarran International Airport.
+After your trip, you will be dropped off at the Harry Reid International Airport, Las Vegas, NV.
 You will usually arrive there between 1:00 and 3:00 PM.
 DO NOT, however, plan your flights out of Las Vegas before 5:00 PM.

 Option to Return to the South Rim After Your Trip